Handyman contractors in

 Licensing Requirements

-Arizona does not require a specific handyman license for jobs under $1,000.
-For jobs over $1,000, requires Residential Contractor License (CR-7 classification) through Arizona Registrar of Contractors.
-Must pass business management and trade exams, provide financial statements, and maintain $7,500 surety bond.
-License renewal every 2 years with continuing education requirements.
+Arizona does not require a specific handyman license.
+However, work exceeding $1,000 in labor and materials requires a Residential Contractor license (ROC).
+Must pass business and trade exams, provide financial statements, and maintain $2,500 bond.
+License renewal required every 2 years with continuing education.

 Permit Requirements

-Chandler requires permits for electrical work over $50, plumbing modifications, structural changes, and HVAC work.
-Minor repairs like painting, flooring, and basic maintenance typically exempt.
-Permit fees range $25-200 depending on scope.
+Chandler requires permits for electrical, plumbing, and structural work regardless of cost.
+Minor repairs like painting, fixture swaps, and basic maintenance typically exempt.
+Permit fees range $50-200 depending on scope.

 Inspection Schedule